yamalight/generator-powder/README.md

 ### Vagrant

 You can quickly setup a [vagrant](http://www.vagrantup.com/) environment that includes all the required packages for puwder.js app to work (assuming you have vagrant installed).
+It is recommended to generate powder.js app without initialization.
+Doing so will allow compiling all the depenend node modules inside of the vagrant box from the beginning thus saving you time.
 To do so, follow the steps below:

 1. Run `yo powder:vagrant` to generate all the required vagrant files
 2. Run `vagrant up` to provision the box
 3. Run `vagrant ssh` to open box shell
 4. Use `cd /vagrant` to navigate to shared folder with app code
+5. (optional) If you haven't initialized the app, run `npm install` to do so.
-5. Run the app using `gulp` command
+6. Run the app using `gulp` command

-Please, note that you might need to remove `node_modules` folder and re-run `npm install` inside of a vagrant box to re-compile some of the node modules, otherwise you might get some warnings that are not critical (e.g. `Failed to load c++ bson extension, using pure JS version`).
+Please, note that if you chose to initialize the app from the beginning, you might need to remove `node_modules` folder and re-run `npm install` inside of a vagrant box to re-compile some of the node modules, otherwise you might get some warnings that are not critical (e.g. `Failed to load c++ bson extension, using pure JS version`).

 ### TODO